conradhanson/BEAT/README.md

 Home to the **B**usiness **E**xtraction through **A**utomation **T**ool.

+- Using Selenium and pyvirtualdisplay, BEAT:
+  - crawls G Maps
-- Using Selenium, Crawls G Maps and collects business info based on city, state and subject searched
+  - collects business info based on city, state, subject searched
+  - does so headless using XVFB
-- Stores business information of run in a CSV
+- Stores business information from each city in a CSV
+- Runs in a Docker container for portability and dependency management

 ## Docker